Introduction to dbplyrSource:

-(If your data fits in memory there is no advantage to putting it in a database: it will only be slower and more frustrating).
+(If your data fits in memory there is no advantage to putting it in a database: it will only be slower and more frustrating.)

-This vignette focusses on the first scenario because it’s the most common.
+This vignette focuses on the first scenario because it’s the most common.
 If you’re using R to do data analysis inside a company, most of the data you need probably already lives in a database (it’s just a matter of figuring out which one!).
 However, you will learn how to load data in to a local database in order to demonstrate dplyr’s database tools.
 At the end, I’ll also give you a few pointers if you do need to set up your own database.

 To use databases with dplyr you need to first install dbplyr: